JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

     <CounterButton onClick={handleClick} />
   </>)
 }

-export default Counter
 ```

 ---

+### Demo Time!

+note: ./introTopics/examples/componentState contains the practical demo 'What is a component'

+---

 ## Styling a Component

-There are a few ways to style components:
+There are a few ways to style components: {.fragment .fade-down}
 - Using inline styles {.fragment .fade-down}
 - Using traditional stylesheets {.fragment .fade-down}
 - Using CSS-in-JS {.fragment .fade-down}